briansunter/site/site/notes/cooklang.md

 Cooklang is like markdown for recipes.
 It lets you write recipes in a human readable format, that a computer can parse to get the ingredient list, steps, etc.

-Recipe sites have gotten so bloated that you need to read someones entire life story to get the recipe.
+Recipe sites have gotten so bloated that you need to read someones entire life story to get the ingredients and steps.
 I'm a big fan of storing information in plain text in git, as well as [[cooking]], so I was happy to discover [CookLang](https://cooklang.org/).

-I don't want to write my recipes in plain text or markdown, because then I can't do interesting things like list the ingredients, generate shopping lists, convert units, get required cookware, etc. I also don't want to write them in a highly structured format like JSON because it would be to difficult to maintain.
+I don't want to write my recipes in completely unstructured text, because then I can't do interesting things like list the ingredients, generate shopping lists, convert units, get required cookware, etc. I also don't want to write them in a highly structured format like JSON because it would be to difficult to maintain.

 I like cooklang because you can read it like a recipe if you want.
 I also like that you can list the ingredients throughout the steps and it automatically builds a ingredients list.
 This way you don't have to maintain a dedicated ingredients list and it's easier to update.